 Current Management Practices & Policies:

-Currently, the Bureau of Land Management (BLM) primarily use mechanical treatments to manage junipers.
+Currently, the Bureau of Land Management (BLM) primarily uses mechanical treatments to manage junipers.
 Their methods include systematically cutting (removing a proportion of trees within a dense stand) or limbing (removing the lower limbs on all trees within a stand to reduce the potential for a fire to enter the crown) and shredding juniper stands.
-Controlled burning is another management practice in the broader land management community but this can create a water repellent layer in the soil under juniper canopies.
+Controlled burning is another management practice in the broader land management community, but this can create a water repellent layer in the soil under juniper canopies.
 Land rehabilitation practices include aerial seeding and seed drilling (coring holes and dropping in seeds).
 Seed drilling or chain drilling after aerial seeding are the most effective ways to ensure seeds take root.
-Efforts by the BLM to mitigate juniper expansion have been met with mixed success in part because pre- and post-treatment of juniper density and frequency is unknown, subsequently the effectiveness of the effort is unknown.
+Efforts by the BLM to mitigate juniper expansion have been met with mixed success in part because pre- and post-treatment of juniper density and frequency is unknown; subsequently, the effectiveness of the effort is unknown.

 Decision Support Tools & Benefits: